tceron/tceron.github.io/_pages/_furtherinfo/others-1.md

 # AI Grid Member

-I am a member of the [AI Grid](https://ai-grid.org/), a network of AI researchers and practitioners in Germany.
+I am a member of the [AI Grid](https://ai-grid.org/), a network of AI researchers in Germany.